MartinThoma/MartinThoma.github.io/_posts/2013-03-15-google-reader-alternatives.md

 title: Google Reader Alternatives
 author: Martin Thoma
 date: 2013-03-15 23:09:04.000000000 +01:00
-categories:
-- The Web
+category: The Web
-tags:
-- Google
-- RSS
+tags: Google, RSS
 featured_image: 2013/03/google-reader-logo.png
 ---
 On July 1, 2013, Google will retire Google Reader (<a href="http://googleblog.blogspot.de/2013/03/a-second-spring-of-cleaning.html">source</a>).
 A first step should be to save your data (especially your subscriptions).
 You can do that with <a href="https://www.google.com/takeout">Google Takeout</a>.
 You could also sign a <a href="https://www.change.org/petitions/google-keep-google-reader-running">petition against closing Google Reader</a>, but I doubt that this will have any effect.
 Currently, 106,712 people support this petition, though.